haskell-works/tasty-discover/README.md

   - **--ignores**: Which test modules to ignore (with glob pattern).
   - **--generated-module**: The name of the generated test module.
   - **--ingredient**: Tasty ingredients to add to your test runner.
+  - **--inplace**: Has the generated code written to the source file.

 It is also possible to override [tasty test options] with `-optF`: